RStanimirov/artagram-django-project/README.md

 ---

-The app is deployed and running at [Markdown Guide](https://artadmin.pythonanywhere.com)
+The app is deployed and running at [https://artadmin.pythonanywhere.com](https://artadmin.pythonanywhere.com)

 ---